Yacht Wrapping Bible (eBook) - The Ultimate Guide to Yacht Wrapping by LuxWrap®

 Large brands have often shown inconsistent quality and varying durability across different colours, while certain lesser-known manufacturers have, in our experience (as pictured above), demonstrated superior performance crossing oceans multiple times.

 For neutrality, we will not list specific brands here.
 It is enough to say that whatever material is recommended should have real-world proof of durability beyond just a brand name.
-When you contract LuxWrap for high-end installations, you can rest assured that we have real world examples of virtually every type of material on all shpaes and sizes of vessels.
+When you contract LuxWrap for high-end installations, you can rest assured that we have real-world examples of virtually every type of material on all shapes and sizes of vessels.

 “Owners of smaller yachts often choose wrapping as a cost-effective alternative to painting.”